ashleefv/BeeNestABM/README.md

 updatedPosition = [position(:,1)+moveDistance(:,2) position(:,2)+moveDistance(:,4)];

-### Submodel 4: Truncate a bee's movement if it hits the wall.
+### Submodel 4 Correction: Truncate a bee's movement if it hits the wall.
 %% Check if hit the wall after movement
 % Determine if the bee hit the wall.
 If it hits the wall, truncate
 % it final position to be the wall in that direction.